What is an Internship?

 - Students must be engaged in learning by actively participating in the work experience

 - Students must work on-site (working remotely is not allowed)

-- Students must be paid at least N.D. minimum wage OR must go through another approval process if they are unpaid experiences
+- Students must be paid at least minimum wage (according to the state in which they are working) OR must go through another approval process if they are unpaid experiences

 - Students must be covered under their employer’s Worker’s Compensation insurance or comparable vocational training insurance

-Why would I want to register for Internship Experience credits instead of just working a part-time job?
+Why would I want to register for internship credits instead of just working a part-time job?